Present: Associate Professor, Materials Science and Engineering Department, İzmir Institute of Technology, Turkey.

 Present: Research Associate, Gritstone Oncology

-Shona is investigating the synthesis and optimization of non-precious metal heteroatom-containing porous carbon materials.
+Shona is coadvised by Prof. Bradley Chmelka (ChE) and Prof. Songi Han (DCB).
+She is investigating the synthesis and optimization of non-precious metal heteroatom-containing porous carbon materials.
 These conductive graphitic materials have proven to be both comparable to industrially employed oxygen reduction reaction catalyzing material in fuel cells, and promising grey water filtration materials.
 Additionally, she is investigating the structuring of conductive polymers for use in solar panel like applications.

 Present: Senior Scientist, Johannes Gutenberg University Mainz, Germany